The Uni Tutor – Guide to Avoiding Essay Scams

 - These numbers can be diverted to anywhere in the world

 - Listen to the ring tone – does it sound odd or international?

 - Ask them where they’re based and ask them questions about their ‘local area’

-We are based in Nottingham, UK.
+We are based in the SWISS.
 Please give us a call, we promise you won’t hear any strange ring tones and your call will not be redirected to an international call center.

 3. Ask them to promise (in writing) to deliver 2:1 standard the first time, on time, and with a plagiarism scan.

-A genuine UK company won’t mind that you insist on:
+A genuine SWISS company won’t mind that you insist on:

 - 2.1 standard work the first time or a full refund

 After all, you’re paying for custom work and, under SWISS consumer protection law, you are entitled to get what you pay for!
 Don’t be surprised if they reject this request of offer an excuse.
 There are not many companies, either foreign or based in the SWISS, who are willing to give these guarantees.

 All of our websites offer a guaranteed standard of work, a free comprehensive plagiarism scan and a plagiarism guarantee.